GilleM/Kilbronogue_trip/README.md

 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
 * [Wikipedia](https://www.wikipedia.org/)

-*Note: I also found [W3C Schools](https://www.w3schools.com/) helpful resource throughout the project, providing me information related to HMTL, CSS, Bootstrap and sometime even JavaScript which wasn't required in this project.
+*Note: I also found [W3C Schools](https://www.w3schools.com/) a helpful resource throughout the project, providing me information related to HMTL, CSS, Bootstrap and sometimes even JavaScript which wasn't required in this project.

 I cannot emphasize enough the importance of **Code Institute Slack Community** and their desire to help .
-I got response in 100% of the cases and that helped me to proceed with the lessons and it gave me a huge boost of confidence.
-This platform is very useful and friendly oriented.
+I got responses in 100% of the cases and that helped me to proceed with the lessons and it gave me a huge boost of confidence.
+This platform is very useful and friendly.

 ## Testing